Feature-10-Advantages-and-Disadvantages-of-Monoculture-Farming

 Less genetic crop diversity can also lead to increased pests and pesticide use.
 Pests tend to spread more rapidly on monoculture farms since they have their favorite food source for extended periods or year-round.
 As a result, they also tend to reproduce faster and more efficiently.

 Over time, pests can generate immunity to pesticides, as well.
-Worldwide, 600 pest species have developed pesticide resistance, allowing them to evolve and reproduce despite chemical exposure genetically.
+Worldwide, 600 species developed pesticide resistance, allowing them to evolve and reproduce despite chemical exposure genetically.
 As more pests develop pesticide resistance, farmers have difficulty controlling pests and maintaining their crops, creating disadvantages for monoculture farming.

 8. Exterminates Bee Colonies and Other Pollinators

 Honey bee colonies are declining rapidly, posing grave concerns about pollination shortages.
-In the U.S., honey bee pollination adds about $15 billion to the agricultural sector by increasing higher-quality harvests and crop yields.
+In the U.S., honey bee pollination adds about $18 billion to the agricultural sector by increasing higher-quality harvests and crop yields.

 9. Harms the Environment